-New for 2020
+New for 2021

-This publication replaces the 2018 edition of WAPA's Asphalt Pavement Design Guide.
-Among other revisions, recommendations and updates, this edition also reflects the latest design guidance in WisDOT's 2020 Standard Specifications, Construction and Materials Manual, Facilities Development Manual and other related Department references.
+This publication replaces the 2020 edition of WAPA's Asphalt Pavement Design Guide.
+Additional language has been provided to assist in asphalt binder selection and the use of binder designations.
+This edition also reflects the latest design guidance in WisDOT's 2021 and 2022 Standard Specifications, Construction and Materials Manual, Facilities Development Manual and other related Department references.